Sonoma County, California: Law enforcement

 The Sonoma County Sheriff's Department is the law enforcement agency for the unincorporated area of the county.
 It also contracts to provide the police forces of the City of Sonoma and the Town of Windsor.
 The department has more than 1,000 employees, including more than 275 Deputy Sheriffs, in four bureaus.
 More than 300 Correctional Officers and staff work in two jail facilities; Main Area Detention Facility and the North County Detention Facility, with a total daily population of nearly 1,200 inmates.
 Police shootings in 2007 led to calls for an independent civilian police review board; which was established in 2015.

+Incidents

+2015 "Yard Counseling" torture incident

+In 2015, news broke of systematic torture by the Sonoma County Sheriff's Office.
+One victim suffered from internal bleeding, and was subsequently denied medical care for several days.
+Numerous victims claim that they were inflicted with various forms of head and brain trauma and sustained brain injury.

+Allegations of sexual misconduct by public officials

+Dominic Foppoli was a mayor of Windsor, and on the town council.
+He was accused of rape or sexual assault by 14 different women.
+Accusations include the use of date rape drugs, alcohol, violence, and manipulation.

+Robert Jacob was the mayor of Sebastopol, and was convicted of child sexual abuse.

 Economy

 Agriculture has long played a critical role in Sonoma County's economy, and it makes up a major component of California's Wine Country.
 Just over 2% of the population works in agriculture, nearly twice the state average.
 Similar to other regions of the state, the county's mild climate and fertile soil allow for the cultivation of a wide variety of crops, ornamentals, and for the raising of livestock.
 Beyond the production of grapes, the county's agricultural heartland is primarily located in the west and southwest, and near the cities of Petaluma and Sebastopol.
 The renowned horticulturalist Luther Burbank, who created hundreds of new varieties of plants and crops, lived and worked in Sonoma County for much of his life.